The Best Oven Cleaners of 2024

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 When it comes to cleaning the oven, most of us rely on self-clean.
 No shame in that!
 It makes getting rid of stubborn messes—like burnt-on cheese from our latest frozen pizza—a breeze.
 Sometimes, though, that self-clean feature just isn’t good enough to get stubborn messes gone.
 That’s when you know it’s time to enlist the help of an oven cleaner.

 But do you really know which oven cleaner is best?
-We’re taking the guesswork out of shopping for you.
+Our Test Kitchen is taking the guesswork out of shopping for you.
 We grabbed as many oven cleaners as possible and tested them in our very own Test Kitchen ovens.
-Find out which we loved for cleaning up our ovens at Taste of Home and in our own homes.
+Find out which ones we loved for cleaning up our ovens at Taste of Home HQ and in our own homes.

-Our Test Kitchen’s ovens were no match for Easy-Off.
+Our Test Kitchen’s ovens were no match for Easy-Off Fume Free Oven Cleaner.
 This spray-on oven cleaner had them looking spic and span and ready to try out your recipes (you can submit your recipes right here!).
 After giving the oven a spray, we were able to wipe away all the grease using just a regular kitchen scrubber.

 This product’s cleaning power became obvious to our cooks when they tried the overnight cleaning method recommended on the package: Spray the oven with Easy-Off and let it set overnight.
-In the morning, we were able to wipe away even stubborn burnt-on foods and grease.
+In the morning, we were able to wipe away stubborn burnt-on foods and grease with a damp rag.

 The only drawback here: Easy-Off isn’t as fume-free as it claims.
 We recommend opening a window and working quickly!
 For an occasional deep clean, we think this is worth it.

 You can also get a good clean with Walmart’s Great Value Oven Cleaner.
 This product got rid of grease, gunk and all the dirty messes in our Test Kitchen.